-On June 26, 2006, RBCA terminated its August 15, 2005 Amended Credit Agreement, and the related credit, security and ancillary agreements, and entered into a credit agreement (the "KeyBank Credit Agreement") and related security and guaranty agreements with certain banks, KeyBank National Association, as Administrative Agent, and J.P.
+On June 26, 2006, RBCA entered into a credit agreement (the "KeyBank Credit Agreement") and related security and guaranty agreements with certain banks, KeyBank National Association, as Administrative Agent, and J.P.
 Morgan Chase Bank, N.A. as Co-Lead Arrangers and Joint Lead Book Runners.
 The KeyBank Credit Agreement provides RBCA, as borrower, with a \$150.0 million five-year senior secured revolving credit facility which can be increased by up to \$75.0 million, in increments of \$25.0 million, under certain circumstances and subject to certain conditions (including the receipt from one or more lenders of the additional commitment).

 Amounts outstanding under the KeyBank Credit Agreement generally bear interest at the prime rate, or LIBOR plus a specified margin, depending on the type of borrowing being made.
 The applicable margin is based on our consolidated ratio of net debt to adjusted EBITDA from time to time.
-Currently, our margin is 0.0% for prime rate loans and 0.75% for LIBOR rate loans.
+Currently, our margin is 0.0% for prime rate loans and 0.625% for LIBOR rate loans.
 Amounts outstanding under the KeyBank Credit Agreement are due and payable on the expiration date of the credit agreement (June 24, 2011).
 We can elect to prepay some or all of the outstanding balance from time to time without penalty.

-The KeyBank Credit Agreement requires us to comply with various covenants, including among other things, financial covenants to maintain a ratio of consolidated net debt to adjusted EBITDA not to exceed 3.5 to 1 (3.25 to 1 beginning June 30, 2007), and a consolidated fixed charge coverage ratio not to exceed 1.5 to 1.
-As of March 31, 2007, we were in compliance with all such covenants.
+The KeyBank Credit Agreement requires us to comply with various covenants, including among other things, financial covenants to maintain a ratio of consolidated net debt to adjusted EBITDA not to exceed 3.25 to 1, and a consolidated fixed charge coverage ratio not to exceed 1.5 to 1.
+As of March 29, 2008, we were in compliance with all such covenants.

-The KeyBank Credit Agreement allows us to, among other things, make distributions to shareholders, repurchase its stock, incur other debt or liens, or acquire or dispose of assets provided that we comply with certain requirements and limitations of the credit agreement.
+The KeyBank Credit Agreement allows us to, among other things, make distributions to shareholders, repurchase our stock, incur other debt or liens, or acquire or dispose of assets provided that we comply with certain requirements and limitations of the credit agreement.
 Our obligations under the KeyBank Credit Agreement are secured by a pledge of substantially all of our and RBCA's assets and a guaranty by us of RBCA's obligations.

-On June 26, 2006, we borrowed approximately \$79.0 million under the KeyBank Credit Agreement and used such funds to (i) pay fees and expenses associated with the KeyBank Credit Agreement and (ii) repay the approximately \$78.0 million balance outstanding under the Amended Credit Agreement.
-As of March 31, 2007, \$42.0 million was outstanding under the KeyBank Credit Agreement.
+On June 26, 2006, we borrowed approximately \$79.0 million under the KeyBank Credit Agreement and used such funds to (i) pay fees and expenses associated with the KeyBank Credit Agreement and (ii) repay the approximately \$78.0 million balance outstanding under a credit agreement in place at that time.
 We recorded a non-cash pre-tax charge of approximately \$3.6 million in fiscal 2007 to write off deferred debt issuance costs associated with the early termination of the Amended Credit Agreement.
 Deferred financing fees of \$0.9 million associated with the KeyBank Credit Agreement were also recorded in fiscal 2007.